|

 spirit of competitive sailboat racing at Corinthian Sailing Club.

 The trophy is meant to encourage married couples to sail together.
+Nominations are presented to the board each

 year.
 The Board votes on the nominees and selects the awardee.